FlyingMatrix/cnn/README.md

-# Convolutional Neural Network (CNN)
+# CNN
-A pytorch Convolutional Neural Network (CNN) implementation for image classification
+A pytorch implementation of Convolutional Neural Network (CNN) for image classification

 Dataset: CIFAR-10